johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/trunk/readme.txt

 == Changelog ==

 = 1.2.1 =
-* Fixes using user locale for translation
+* Fixes not using user locale for translation
 * Adds description for handling line breaks to plugins page

 = 1.2 =